unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 3. Delete __CodeSignature_ and _Version.plist_ inside `AirportAtheros40`.
 4. Open _Info.plist_ under AirportAtheros40, find `com.apple.iokit.IO80211Family`, and replace it with `com.apple.iokit.IO80211ElCap`.

-You could try to use the AirportAtheros40 that came with the ElCapIO80211, I have not personally tested this.
+* You could try to use the `AirportAtheros40.kext` that came with the `IO80211ElCap.kext` instead of Chunnan's, I have not personally tested this.
+   * If yours was not included in Chunnan's list, try the one that came with `IO80211ElCap.kext`.

 ### 3. Update config.plist